LOTLOUISCHOITSLAB/LOTLOUISCHOITSLAB/README.md

 ### Hello Everyone!
-This is my GitHub repository!
+This is my GitHub Repository!
 ### Link to my website: https://lotlouischoitslab.github.io/lotlouischoitslaboratory/

 Here are some ideas to get you started:

 - 🔭 I’m currently working on DryVR++
-- 🌱 I’m currently learning autonomous driving
+- 🌱 I’m currently learning autonomous driving and traffic engineering
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...